View Robert SWANKIE's Obituary on thestar.com and share memories

 |

-SWANKIE, Robert "Bob" Hoey February 17, 1924 - Port Glasgow, Scotland March 14, 2020 - Toronto Bob passed away peacefully at home in his 97th year after a short battle with cancer.
-He will be remembered by his loving wife Barbara, daughter Alison (John) Pugh, son Bob (Sue) Swankie and grandchildren A.J.
-Colin, Mathew, Justin, Keirsten, Rebecca, Andrew, Michael and two great- grandchildren.
-We will be celebrating Bob's life on Wednesday, March 18th at Knox Presbyterian Church, 4156 Sheppard Ave.
-E., Scarbourough.
-Visitation will be from 12 - 1 p.m. and the funeral service will begin at 1 p.m.
-Reception to follow.
+SWANKIE, Robert "Bob" Hoey February 17, 1924 - Port Glasgow, Scotland March 14, 2020 - Toronto Bob passed away peacefully at home, in his 97th year, after a short battle with cancer.
+He will be remembered by his loving wife Barbara, daughter Alison (John) Pugh, son Bob (Sue) Swankie and grandchildren, A.J.
+Colin, Mathew, Justin, Keirsten, Rebecca, Andrew, Michael and two great-grandchildren.
+A Celebration of Life will be held at a later date.
 In lieu of flowers, donations may be made to the .